pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

 Serialization
 ~~~~~~~~~~~~~

-This sample shows how to generate a private key and serialize it.
+This sample demonstrates how to generate a private key and serialize it.

 .. doctest::